google/jax/README.md

    startup (or set the environment variable `JAX_ENABLE_X64=True`).
    On TPU, JAX uses 32-bit values by default for everything _except_ internal temporary variables in 'matmul-like' operations, such as `jax.numpy.dot` and `lax.conv`.
-   Those ops have a `precision` parameter which can be used to simulate true 32-bit, with a cost of possibly slower runtime.
+   Those ops have a `precision` parameter which can be used to approximate 32-bit operations via three bfloat16 passes, with a cost of possibly slower runtime.
+   Non-matmul operations on TPU lower to implementations that often emphasize speed over accuracy, so in practice computations on TPU will be less precise than similar computations on other backends.
 1. Some of NumPy's dtype promotion semantics involving a mix of Python scalars and NumPy types aren't preserved, namely `np.add(1, np.array([2], np.float32)).dtype` is `float64` rather than `float32`.